Who We Are

 4-H Youth Development in South Carolina

 South Carolina 4-H Youth Development Program follows the same mission and model as the National 4-H program.
-It uses the same a learn-by-doing approach, the involvement of caring adults, with the additional knowledge and resources of Clemson University as part of the land grant university system to empower youth to become healthy, productive, and contributing members of society.
+It uses the same learn-by-doing approach, the involvement of caring adults, with the additional knowledge and resources of Clemson University as part of the land grant university system to empower youth to become healthy, productive, and contributing members of society.

 To find out more about 4-H in South Carolina, check out this program model (288 KB, PDF).
 To find out what is going on in your county, click on the following link to receive more information.